Management Structure

 3. *3Hiromasa Suzuki served as a director of the Company for one year prior to concurrently serving as an Audit & Supervisory Committee member.

-4. *4Hiroko Noda served as a director of the Company for one year prior to concurrently serving as an Audit & Supervisory Committee member.
+4. *4Hiroko Noda served as a director of the Company for two years prior to concurrently serving as an Audit & Supervisory Committee member.

 Definition of each skill